confio/tgrade-contracts/packages/tg4/README.md

 `TotalWeight{}` - Returns the total weight of all current members, this is very useful if some conditions are defined on a "percentage of members".

 `Member{addr, height}` - Returns the weight of this voter if they are a member of the group (may be 0), or `None` if they are not a member of the group.
-  If height is set and the tg4 implementation supports snapshots, this will return the weight of that member at the beginning of the block with the given height.
+  If height is set, and the tg4 implementation supports snapshots, this will return the weight of that member at the beginning of the block with the given height.

-`MemberList{start_after, limit}` - Allows us to paginate over the list of all members.
+`ListMembers{start_after, limit}` - Allows us to paginate over the list of all members.
 0-weight members will be included.
 Removed members will not.

+`ListMembersByWeight{start_after, limit}` - Allows us to paginate over the list of members, sorted by descending weight.

 `Admin{}` - Returns the `admin` address, or `None` if unset.